|Scientific Name||Lamium amplexicaule L.|

 L. amplexicaule likes nutrient-rich, well-aerated lighter, sandy loam soils.

 High weed infestation causes yield loss.
-Mass infestation only occurs in warm areas (vine growing).
-In cultivated areas that get tilled regularly, the plant can form large patches of pink in the spring.
+Mass infestation only occurs in warm areas (grape production).
+In cultivated areas that get tilled regularly, flowering plants can form large patches of pink color in the spring.
 L. amplexicaule prefers warmer areas than Lamium purpurea.
-The flowers give nectar for bumblebees.
+The flowers provide nectar for bumblebees.

-Mechanical weeding including tiny harrow have high levels of control in the seedling stage.
+Mechanical weeding including the use of a tine harrow may offer high levels of control when performed at the seedling stage.

 Choose directly from Category